tubaman48/CI-MS4-cpb-shop/README.md

 - ## 5.
 Surface

-> I've decided on the same colour scheme for the body of each separate page using appropriate icons alongside the title of the page to keep a sense of where you are on the site.
->
 > ### Colours
 >
 > The colour scheme is based around the "Crystal Palace Band" red jackets with the white and yellow on black band badges.